A Nightmare on Elm Street: Plot

-After barricading the house, Marge explains that Krueger was an insane child murderer who killed twenty children but was released on a technicality, and then burned alive by the victims' parents living on their street seeking vigilante justice.
-Nancy realizes that Krueger, now a vengeful ghost, is killing her and her friends out of revenge and to satiate his psychopathic needs.
+After barricading their house, Marge discloses to Nancy that Krueger was a child murderer who killed 20 children but was released on a technicality.
+He was then burned alive by the victims’ parents, alongside other Elm Street residents, who sought vigilante justice.
+Marge then showcases Krueger's bladed glove concealed in their furnace, and Nancy realizes that Krueger targeted her and her friends because their parents were accomplices to his homicide.

-Nancy tries to call Glen to warn him, but his father prevents her from speaking to him.
-Glen falls asleep and is killed by Krueger.
-Now alone, Nancy puts Marge to sleep and asks Don, who is across the street investigating Glen's death, to break into the house in 20 minutes.
-Nancy rigs booby traps around the house and grabs Krueger out of the dream and into the real world.
-The booby traps affect Krueger enough that Nancy can light him on fire and lock him in the basement.
-Nancy rushes to the door for help.
+Later that night, Glen falls asleep and is killed by Krueger.
+Nancy asks Don, who's across the street investigating Glen's murder site, to break into their house in 20 minutes.
+She rigs booby traps and successfully lures Krueger out of her nightmare and into the real world.
+The booby traps allow her to light him on fire and lock him in the basement.

 The police arrive to find that Krueger has escaped from the basement.
-Nancy and Don go upstairs to find a burning Krueger smothering Marge in her bedroom.
-After Don extinguishes the fire, Krueger and Marge vanish into the bed.
-When Don leaves the room, Krueger rises from the bed behind Nancy.
-Realizing that Krueger is powered by his victim's fear, she calmly turns her back to him.
-Krueger evaporates when he attempts to lunge at her.
+Nancy and Don find a burning Krueger smothering Marge in her bedroom.
+After Don extinguishes the fire, Krueger and Marge vanish into the bed before Krueger rises behind Nancy.
+Realizing that Krueger is fueled by his victims' fear, she calmly turns her back to him, and Krueger evaporates.

-Nancy steps outside into a bright and foggy morning where all her friends and her mother are still alive.
-Nancy gets into Glen's convertible to go to school when the green and red striped top suddenly comes down and locks them in as the car drives uncontrollably down the street.
-Three girls in white dresses playing jump rope are heard chanting Krueger's nursery rhyme as Marge is grabbed by Krueger through the front door window.
+Nancy steps outside into a foggy morning where all her friends and her mother are still alive.
+She gets into Glen's convertible to go to school when the top suddenly comes down (colored in green and red stripes), locking them in as the car speeds down the street and Marge waves them goodbye on her doorstep.
+Three girls in white dresses playing jump rope chant Krueger's nursery rhyme while Marge is grabbed by Krueger through the front door window.

 Cast

-The cast of A Nightmare on Elm Street included a crew of veteran actors such as Robert Englund and John Saxon and several aspiring young actors like Johnny Depp and Heather Langenkamp.